 After a successful couple of years in the old Woolies, the Deli made the move to Eyre Street, on the edge of the city centre, in October 2017, filling what was once Mothercare.

 Programming at Theatre Deli focuses on new talent with a leftfield streak that wouldn’t necessarily get a look in elsewhere.
 Its network of artists form a supportive community of emerging writers and performers – so far, shows have included everything from touring productions fresh from the Edinburgh Fringe to immersive theatre, improv comedy to celebrations of LGBTQ culture.
-Some of Sheffield's most established and esteemed theatre companies have brought their work to its stages and spaces too, including experimental theatre pioneers Forced Entertainment and the forward-thinking Third Angel.
+Some of Sheffield's most established and esteemed theatre companies have brought their work to its stages and spaces too, including experimental theatre pioneers Forced Entertainment, the forward-thinking Third Angel, and Utopia Theatre, who bring to the stage African theatre and performance.
+And it plays a central role in the annual Migration Matters Festival, marking Refugee Week in the city.

-Theatre Deli features in a short film we made with Sheffield Hallam Uni, alongside a bunch of the city's other top cultural attractions – watch below.
+In 2018, Theatre Deli featured in a short film we made with Sheffield Hallam Uni, alongside a bunch of the city's other top cultural attractions – watch below.

 - Words by